kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -d
 Do not actually create or modify any files, only print the name of the file that would be created or modified.

+-f
+Overwrite existing upissued CSDB objects.

 -I
 Do not change issue date.
 Normally, when upissuing to the next inwork or official issue, the issue date is changed to the current date.
 This option will keep the date of the previous inwork or official issue.

 -i
-Increase the issue number of the data module.
+Increase the issue number of the CSDB object.
 By default, the in-work issue is increased.

+-l
+Treat input (stdin or arguments) as lists of CSDB objects to upissue, rather than CSDB objects themselves.

 -N
 Omit issue/inwork numbers from filename.

 -q
 Keep quality assurance information from old issue.
-Normally, when upissuing an official data module to the first in-work issue, the quality assurance is set back to "unverified".
-Specify this option to indicate the upissue will not affect the contents of the data module, and so does not require it to be re-verified.
+Normally, when upissuing an official CSDB object to the first in-work issue, the quality assurance is set back to "unverified".
+Specify this option to indicate the upissue will not affect the contents of the CSDB object, and so does not require it to be re-verified.

 -R
 Delete only change markup on elements associated with an RFU (by use of the attribute `reasonForUpdateRefIds`.
 Change markup on other elements is ignored.

 -r
 Keep old RFUs.
-Normally, when upissuing an offical data module to the first in-work issue, any reasons for update are deleted automatically, along with any change markup attributes on elements (when change type is "add" or "modify") or the elements themselves (when change type is "delete").
+Normally, when upissuing an offical CSDB object to the first in-work issue, any reasons for update are deleted automatically, along with any change markup attributes on elements (when change type is "add" or "modify") or the elements themselves (when change type is "delete").
 This option prevents their deletion.

 -s &lt;status&gt;
 Set the status of the new issue.
 Default is 'changed'.

 -v
-Print the file name of the upissued data module.
+Print the file name of the upissued CSDB object.

 --version
 Show version information.